 month in Cardiff in the Llynfi room at Glamorgan Archives, Leckwith on the first Friday of month (2pm-4pm).
 All are welcome

 to come along, and bring photos and stories if you have them.
 Next

-meeting: Friday 2nd March 2018, 2pm-4pm (the meeting room is beyond the research room, so where possible meet in the foyer at 2pm, to minimise disruption on entry)
+meeting: Friday 6th April 2018, 2pm-4pm (the normal meeting room is beyond the research room, so where possible meet in the foyer at 2pm, to minimise disruption on entry)